THE MAN WHO HAUNTED HIMSELF : MOVIE REVIEW

 Pic’s seductions are both narrative and aesthetic.
 The runtime is a crisp 95 minutes, and though there is enough psychological material here to chew through for an hour more of well-paced runtime in the hands of a good director, its compact length suits it just fine for the “Surely someone is playing a trick on him.. or wait, is there something eerie going on ? ” shtick.
 Moore’s character does a dandy job of looking flabbergasted and sweaty-faced, speeding from one puzzled juncture to another.

 Not for nothing has the film been treated to a Blu-Ray transfer in the 21st century.
 Albert Witherick’s tasteful production design ensures frame after frame of elegant European décor be it house interiors or the posh clubs that Pelham works through.
-Pelham’s wood-paneled office with its maritime environs and suited men marks the intersection of the pic’s design and its inspiration in Hitchcock’s landmark Vertigo ( 1960) which features a similar office where Scottie first learns of the “split personality” hook that vivisects his life.
+Pelham’s wood-paneled office with its maritime environs and suited men marks the intersection of the pic’s design and its inspiration in Hitchcock’s landmark 'Vertigo' ( 1960) which features a similar office where Scottie first learns of the “split personality” hook that vivisects his life.
 Tony Spratling’s cinematography is similarly studied in its classicism.
-There are splendid visual bonuses as in the scene where the psychiatrist takes Pelham on a perspective loop, and the camera looking from the ground above, stays centripetal and circularly tracks the doctor who gently holds his patient’s swivel-chair and talks him through a merry-go-round.
+There are splendid visual bonuses as in the scene where the psychiatrist takes Pelham on a perspective loop, and the camera looking up from the ground, circularly tracks the doctor who gently holds his patient’s swivel-chair and talks him through a merry-go-round.